realvos/realvos.github.io/README.md

 val.txt # list of all the sequences for validation

 ### Contributors:
-to be added after the paper review of IJCAI 2018.
+to be added after the paper review of MM 2018.